steelsojka/headwind.nvim/README.md

 #### remove_duplicates

 Headwind will remove duplicate class names by default.
 This can be toggled on or off.
-This defaults to `false`.
+This defaults to `true`.

 #### prepend_custom_classes

 Headwind will append custom class names by default.
 They can be prepended instead.
+Defaults to `false`.

+#### run_on_save

+Headwind will run on save by default (if a `tailwind.config.js` file is present within your working directory).
+This can be toggled on or off.
 Defaults to `true`.

 ## Usage